samedling/MCSAS/README.md

 * Grid compression only works with reliably with fortran; it works with OpenCL if the number of points/pixels does not exceed OpenCL's capabilities.
 * If the fit steps are each taking less than 10 seconds, there would probaly be very little additional time taken by increasing pixels by 40% or halving the grid compression or z_scaling.
 * Be careful when letting the background vary.
 If the background gets set too high by the computer, it cannot normalize properly and all bets are off.
-* With Fortran, checking the radial symmetry box takes ~30% less time to run.
-With Python, checking the radial symmetry box takes ~50% less time to run.
+* Checking the radial symmetry box decreases the time taken by 30-50% (30% for Fortran, 40% for OpenCL, 50% for pure Python).

 ## Adding Models ##